microsoft/azurelinux/toolkit/docs/building/building.md

 The CBL-Mariner build system consists of several phases and tools, but at a high-level, it can be viewed simply as 3 distinct build stages:

 - **Toolchain:** This stage gets a set of toolchain RPM packages needed for future steps.
-It either downloads stable toolchain packages from our package server, or if configured, builds a bootstrap toolchain and then an official toolchain.
+It either downloads stable toolchain packages from our package server, or if configured, builds a bootstrap toolchain from scratch and then an official toolchain.
 Building is highly scripted and serialized in this stage.
 The official toolchain produced is used in the subsequent package build stage.

-- **Package:** This stage uses the toolchain packages from the toolchain stage to build all remaining required RPM packages.
+- **Package:** This stage uses the toolchain packages from the toolchain stage to build more RPM packages.
 Packages are built in parallel during this stage.

 - **Image:** This stage generates ISO, VHD, VHDX, container, etc. images from the RPM packages built in the package stage.
 The images are defined by configuration.json files.

-It is possible to invoke any stage at any time, the tooling will automatically invoke earlier stages if needed.
-Each stage can be built completely from scratch, or in many cases may be seeded from pre-built packages and then partially built.
+It is possible to invoke any stage at any time.
+The tooling will automatically invoke earlier stages if needed.
+Each stage can be built locally, but in many cases the stage can be seeded from pre-built packages and then partially built.

 > i.e., you can run `sudo make image ...` and it will implicitly invoke the toolchain and package stages.

-If you want a detailed breakdown of how the stages interact, see [How it works](../how_it_works/0_intro.md) for diagrams and descriptions.
+If you want a detailed breakdown of how the stages interact, see [How it works](../how_it_works/0_intro.md).

 ## Building in Stages

-The following sections run through a build step-by-step, briefly explaining the purpose of each stage. `Make` will generally automate this flow for any target; however, building in stages can be useful for debugging and assists in understanding the build process.
+The following sections run through a build step-by-step, briefly explaining the purpose of each stage. `make` will generally automate this flow for any target; however, building in stages can be useful for debugging and understanding the build process.

-**Once you have read about [Stable Tags](#stable-tags),** you can skip to these sections for guidance on specific use-cases:
+**If you have read about [Stable Tags](#stable-tags),** you can skip to these sections for guidance on specific use-cases:
 | Use-case                    | Link                                                     |
 |:----------------------------|:---------------------------------------------------------|
 |Build environment setup      | [Prerequisites](prerequisites.md)                        |